oTree-org/otree-core/docs/app/models.rst

 what the results were,
 what actions the participants took, etc.

-ptree stores your data in database tables (SQL).
+ptree stores your data in standard database tables (SQL).
 For example, let's say you are programming an ultimatum game, where in each 2-person match, one participant makes a monetary offer (say, 0-100 cents), and another participant either rejects or accepts the offer.